 Harmony Rules: Complementary, Analogous, and Triadic in Practice

-Complementary colours sit 180° apart — maximum contrast, good for CTAs.
-Analogous span 30° either side — cohesive, low contrast.
-Triadic places three hues 120° apart — vibrant but hard to balance without muting two of the three.
+Complementary colours sit 180° apart on the wheel.
+Maximum contrast.
+Good for CTAs.
+Analogous colours span 30° either side, giving a cohesive, low-contrast pairing.
+Triadic palettes place three hues 120° apart for a vibrant feel that's hard to balance unless you mute two of the three.

 These rules assume sRGB.
 On a Display P3 monitor a saturated green clips when exported to HEX — the harmony breaks.
 Stick to sRGB for web unless you explicitly target wide-gamut via CSS color(display-p3 ...).